drhammed/RAG-chatbot/README.md

-A comprehensive chatbot application that integrates advanced retrieval capabilities to provide contextual and relevant information on Diabetes.
-The chatbot leverages various APIs to enhance its functionality and ensure accurate and efficient responses.
+A RAG-based Diabetes information chatbot that leverages advanced retrieval capabilities to provide contextual and accurate patient education on Diabetes.
+The application supports multiple LLM providers and conversation modes to deliver flexible and efficient responses.

-The application uses the Groq API to generate responses and leverages LangChain's [ConversationBufferWindowMemory](https://python.langchain.com/v0.1/docs/modules/memory/types/buffer_window/) to maintain a history of the conversation, providing context for the chatbot's responses.

 **Features**

-Conversational Interface: The application provides a conversational interface where users can ask questions or make statements, and the chatbot responds accordingly.

-Contextual Responses: The application maintains a history of the conversation, which is used to provide relevant and context for the chatbot's responses.

-LangChain Integration: The chatbot is powered by the LangChain API, which uses advanced natural language processing techniques to generate human-like responses.
+**Dual Conversation Modes:**
+- **Single Question Mode**: Quick Q&A without conversation history for independent queries
+- **Chat Mode**: Context-aware conversations with memory of the last 10 messages (5 exchanges)

+**Multiple LLM Provider Support:**
+- **Ollama (Cloud)**: Access to powerful cloud-hosted models including:
+  - gpt-oss:20b
+  - gpt-oss:120b

+- **Groq**: Fast inference with models like:
+  - meta-llama/llama-4-scout-17b-16e-instruct
+  - groq/compound-mini

-Retrieval Augmented Generation (RAG): The chatbot retrieves relevant documents from a Pinecone vector store and uses them to generate accurate and contextually relevant responses.
+**Retrieval Augmented Generation (RAG)**: Retrieves relevant diabetes education documents from a Pinecone vector store and generates accurate, contextually relevant responses based on the knowledge base.

-Advanced Retrieval: Utilizes a powerful retrieval system to fetch relevant documents and information.

-Multi-API Integration: Integrates various APIs including Groq, VoyageAI, Pinecone, and OpenAI to enhance chatbot capabilities.
+**VoyageAI Embeddings**: Uses voyage-large-2 model for high-quality semantic search and document retrieval.

-Presigned URLs: The application generates presigned URLs for S3-stored documents, allowing users to access additional resources easily.
+**AWS S3 Integration**: Generates presigned URLs for documents stored in S3, allowing users to access additional resources and download full materials easily.

+**Streamlit Web Interface**: User-friendly interface with model selection, conversation mode switching, and real-time chat functionality.

 **Usage**

-Initialize Objects: Set up necessary objects including S3 client, OpenAI API, and vector store.
+1. **Initialize Objects**: Set up necessary components including S3 client, Pinecone vector store, and VoyageAI embeddings.

-Conversational Memory: Use ConversationBufferWindowMemory to maintain a conversation history.

-Retrieve and Format Responses: Use the retriever and Groq model to get relevant documents and generate responses.

-Save and Upload Chat History: Save chat history to a file and upload it to S3, generating a presigned URL for download.
+2. **Select Model Provider**: Choose between Ollama (Cloud) or Groq models from the sidebar.

+3. **Choose Conversation Mode**: Select "Single Question" for independent queries or "Chat" for context-aware conversations.

+4. **Query the Chatbot**: Ask questions about diabetes, and the chatbot will retrieve relevant information from the knowledge base and generate concise, informative responses.

+5. **Access Additional Resources**: Click on the "More Info" links in responses to download full documents from S3 via presigned URLs.